Weekday Gospel Reflection

 43b While all were marveling at all the things which Jesus did, he said to his disciples, 44 "Let these words sink into your ears, for the Son of Man will be delivered up into the hands of men."
 45 But they didn't understand this saying.
 It was concealed from them, that they should not perceive it, and they were afraid to ask him about this saying.

 When we seek the will of God, sometimes we don't get it.
 We inject our prejudices.
 Our presuppositions blind us.
-We pray, assuming with know the answer to our petition.
+We pray, assuming we know the answer to our petition.
 Unfortunately, we focus on ourselves, not on God.
 That's the problem, the same one the disciples faced.
 They didn't understand simply because their vision of the Messiah didn't match that of Jesus.
 They wanted a winner and not a hero who faced a tragic end.
 So do we.

 Of course, we have the advantage of hindsight.
 Jesus died and rose from the dead.
 But that doesn't answer the challenge the Lord gave his disciples and, by extension, us.
 Are we willing to place our preconceived notions aside and take a chance with God?